agentience/ts-pkg-distro/README.md

 ## Overview

-This MCP server provides access to markdown documents that guide you through the process of setting up and publishing a TypeScript package to npm.
+This MCP server provides access to markdown documents that guide you, or preferrably a coding agent, through the process of setting up and publishing a TypeScript package to npm.
 Each step of the process is available as a separate resource, with an orchestrator that provides an overview of the entire process.

-## Resources

-The server provides the following resources:

-- `ts-pkg-distro://orchestrator` - Main guide with overview of the entire process
-- `ts-pkg-distro://project-assessment` - Assess your current project structure
-- `ts-pkg-distro://initial-setup` - Initial setup for a TypeScript package
-- `ts-pkg-distro://typescript-configuration` - Configure TypeScript for package distribution
-- `ts-pkg-distro://package-configuration` - Package.json configuration for distribution
-- `ts-pkg-distro://executable-setup` - Make your package executable with npx
-- `ts-pkg-distro://build-and-test` - Build and test your TypeScript package
-- `ts-pkg-distro://publishing-preparation` - Prepare your package for publishing
-- `ts-pkg-distro://publishing-to-npm` - Publish your package to npm registry
-- `ts-pkg-distro://npm-organizations-guide` - Comprehensive guide to npm organizations (scopes)
-- `ts-pkg-distro://index` - Index of all available resources

-## Tools

-The server provides tools to access the guides programmatically:

-- `get_guide` - Get a specific guide by name
-- `get_orchestrator_guide` - Get the main orchestrator guide
-- `get_project_assessment_guide` - Get the project assessment guide
-- `get_initial_setup_guide` - Get the initial setup guide
-- `get_typescript_configuration_guide` - Get the TypeScript configuration guide
-- `get_package_configuration_guide` - Get the package configuration guide
-- `get_executable_setup_guide` - Get the executable setup guide
-- `get_build_and_test_guide` - Get the build and test guide
-- `get_publishing_preparation_guide` - Get the publishing preparation guide
-- `get_publishing_to_npm_guide` - Get the publishing to npm guide
-- `get_npm_organizations_guide` - Get the npm organizations guide
-- `list_guides` - Get a list of all available guides
-- `get_next_guide` - Get the next guide in sequence after the current one
+The package has been initially designed with [Roo Code's Boomerang mode](https://docs.roocode.com/features/boomerang-tasks?_highlight=boomerang) in mind.
+It may work well using other coding tools (Windsurf, Cursor, Cline), but they haven't been tested.

 ## Usage with Roo Code's Boomerang Mode